mcfnord/rml/src/bc.md

 broadcast published on kiro7.com says:

 ** *Lindquist said investigators consider Dempsey a threat, so his office didn't wait to jail him.
-“This is an ongoing investigation, but we wanted to move quick,” said Lindquist.* **
+"This is an ongoing investigation, but we wanted to move quick," said Lindquist.* **

 All three statements to the press are prejudicial to the cause